The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Numerical Details of the Force Decomposition

-After computing the radial profiles of each mass-term from \equs{Mtherm_r}-\equm{Mgrav_a} for each filament slice, we normalize these by $M_{\rm tot}(<r)$ and stack the ten filament slices by taking the average of each normalized mass term in each radial bin.
-While it is the ratio of each mass term to $M_{\rm grav}(r)$ that tells us the contribution of the respective force term to the support of the filament against gravity at that radius, we nonetheless opt to normalize the mass terms by $M_{\rm tot}(<r)$.
+After computing the radial profiles of each mass-term from \equs{Mtherm_r}-\equm{Mgrav_a} for each filament slice, we normalise these by $M_{\rm tot}(<r)$ and stack the ten filament slices by taking the average of each normalised mass term in each radial bin.
+While it is the ratio of each mass term to $M_{\rm grav}(r)$ that tells us the contribution of the respective force term to the support of the filament against gravity at that radius, we nonetheless opt to normalise the mass terms by $M_{\rm tot}(<r)$.
 As shown in \fig{Grad Phi together}, $M_{\rm tot}(<r) \simeq M_{\rm grav}(r)$ to within $\sim 5\%$.
 However, while $M_{\rm grav}(r)$ can fluctuate, especially for individual slices, $M_{\rm tot}(<r)$ is a smooth, monotonically increasing function.
-We have verified that normalizing by $M_{\rm grav}(r)$ instead has no noticeable impact on our results.
+We have verified that normalising by $M_{\rm grav}(r)$ instead does not have a noticeable impact on our results.
 In \se{sim_dynamics}, we use the notations $M_{...}/M_{\rm tot}$, $M_{...}/M_{\rm grav}$, and $F_{...}/F_{\rm grav}$ interchangeably, and think of these as ratios of forces/accelerations rather than ratios of masses.

 \bsp